 Below the purchase section is Suica Purchase History and Suica Pocket.
 The first item is straight forward but Suica Pocket is convoluted.
 When you cancel a Suica purchase, tickets or store merchandise, the refund transaction can take time.
 Suica Pocket is a temporary transaction holding area before you send a processed refund amount to a designated Japanese bank account.

-The next two menu items include changing Suica card names and setting up a credit card for automatic Suica recharging.
-You are limited to JR East View Card for automatic recharging but because automatic recharging bypasses the Apple Pay system, you can use the VISA version of View Card along with JCB, AMEX, Master Card, Diners Club and JR Central Express Card.
+The next two menu items include changing Suica card names and setting up a credit card for automatic Suica charging.
+You are limited to JR East View Card for automatic charging but because automatic charging bypasses the Apple Pay system, you can use the VISA version of View Card along with JCB, AMEX, Master Card, Diners Club and JR Central Express Card.

 The very last two menu items cover setting SF (stored fare) to cover commuter transit fare in case your pass expires and forget to renew it.
 The last item is a spoken guidance option which I have not tested.

-Suica Apple Pay works perfectly well without the Suica App but if you want the extra functionality, more payment flexibility and are willing to invest time to set up an Mobile Suica account, give it a try.
-The UI is built on top of JR East’s i-mode system: it’s not pretty and accessing options can be convoluted, but it gets the job done.
+Suica Apple Pay works perfectly well without the Suica App but if you want the extra functionality, more credit card payment flexibility and are willing to invest time to set up a Mobile Suica account, give it a try.
+The UI is built on top of JR East’s i-mode system: it’s not pretty and accessing options can be a long drill down through multiple screens, but it gets the job done.

-The biggest drawback at this point is that ticket purchases are limited to JR East rail network trains.
-This is due to improve by the summer of 2017.
-Until then Suica App is only useful for travel on the JR East rail network.
+The biggest drawback is that purchases are limited to JR East Shinkansen super express tickets and JR East Green Seat reservations on non-Shinkansen trains.
+This is due to improve in the later half of 2017.
+Until then Suica App is only useful for travel on the JR East rail network and creating a new Suica Apple Pay card on iPhone 7.

 Before the rise of convenience store chains, the neighborhood tobacco shop was a Japanese institution and common sight well into the 80’s.
 Back when tobacco was still a government monopoly, a tobacco shop license was highly sought after and expensive, but also a guaranteed income.